7 Brainstorm Pitfalls – And How To Avoid Them

 Are you planning a brainstorming meeting or company strategy session?

-As graphic recorders and visual facilitators, we have participated in thousands of meetings across many industries.
+As graphic recorders and visual facilitators, we have participated in thousands of facilitated meetings across many industries.
 Whether you are a Fortune 500 company or a new startup; some things are universal when conducting an internal meeting.
-While you may be familiar with what can go wrong in a meeting, ImageThinking allows us to see these 7 items as opportunities rather than pitfalls.
+While you may be familiar with what can go wrong when meeting planning, ImageThinking allows us to see these 7 items as opportunities rather than pitfalls.